Information on COVID-19 including symptoms, spread and where to get help.

 Transmission via a surface/object that an infected person has recently touched, or deposited droplets upon, is a possible mode of transmission.
 The amount of time that the virus remains viable will be dependent on a number of factors including ambient temperature, humidity and UV light.

-It is also possible, but unlikely, that people can get infected if very small droplets remain suspended in the air for minutes or possibly a few hours.
+It is also possible that people can get infected if very small droplets remain suspended in the air for an extended period of time.
 The risk of such airborne transmission becomes higher:

 - in enclosed spaces that are poorly ventilated